 As with all bus and coach companies we are legally obliged to comply fully with the European driver's hours regulations.

 This is for your safety and the safety of pedestrians and all other road users.

-IMPORTANT: We would like to emphasise that we offer a flexible service within the terms of the drivers hours regulations which give plenty of scope for a full days flexible service each day.
+IMPORTANT: We would like to emphasise that we offer a flexible service within the terms of the drivers hours regulations which give plenty of scope for a full days touring service each day.

 We take our responsibilities and your safety very seriously and certainly do not want your trip compromised in any way.